-Crispy Baked Lemon Parmesan Chicken with fresh lemon, butter, garlic and Parmesan has all the flavors of your favorite scampi dish but in a healthier oven baked version.
+Crispy Baked Lemon Parmesan Chicken – a baked breaded chicken with fresh lemon, butter, garlic, and Parmesan.
+All the flavors of your favorite scampi dish, but in a healthier, oven-baked version.

 Crispy Baked Lemon Parmesan Chicken was the brainchild of watching an old favorite episode of Ina Garten’s show after coming home from a lunch in San Francisco hosted by Foster Farms, who generously sponsored this post.

-The discussion at the lunch centered around “New Comfort Food,” which includes fresh and local ingredients, time-saving cooking methods, and healthier amounts of oils and fats along with fresh vegetables and fruits.
+The discussion at the lunch centered around “New Comfort Food,” which includes:

-Swapping out the shrimp for Foster Farms Simply Raised Chicken was an easy swap since I had chicken on the brain, but losing about half the butter, adding in freshly grated Parmesan cheese, fresh lemon juice and zest, fresh parsley and baking the dish made it really come alive with flavor.
+Swapping out the shrimp for Foster Farms Simply Raised Chicken was an easy swap since I had chicken on the brain, but losing about half the butter, adding in freshly grated Parmesan cheese, fresh lemon juice and zest, fresh parsley and baking this lemon parmesan chicken made it really come alive with flavor.

-The lemon and garlic were punches of flavor and the chicken was so moist from the baking with the protective coating of panko and the melted butter that is drizzled on top.
+The lemon and garlic were punches of flavor and the baked breaded chicken was so moist from baking it with the protective coating of panko and the melted butter that is drizzled on top.
 The chicken, the star of the dish, is raised with no antibiotics ever and a 100% vegetarian diet.

-My husband and I have memories of making the original version of this dish when we were first dating.
-It’s rich and delicious but you were always left feeling sort of heavy afterwards.
-This dish was the opposite, served with some roasted asparagus and a light salad made with a lemon vinaigrette, we felt satisfied and happy without feeling like we’d each eaten a stick of butter.
-Don’t worry, we still love you Ina.
+My husband and I have memories of making the original version of this buttery, baked lemon chicken when we were first dating.
+It’s rich and delicious, but you were always left feeling sort of heavy afterward.
+This baked breaded chicken dish was the opposite, served with some roasted asparagus and a light salad made with a lemon vinaigrette, we felt satisfied and happy without feeling like we’d each eaten a stick of butter.
+Don’t worry, we still love you, Ina.

-You’ll love how easy this dish comes together.
-Just like a normal breaded chicken the flavor is kicked up with the addition of butter and lemon juice and ALL THAT GARLIC.
+You’ll love how easy this baked breaded chicken comes together.
+Just like a normal breaded chicken, the flavor is kicked up with the addition of butter and lemon juice and ALL THAT GARLIC.
 Cooked at a higher temperature than you normally would for boneless, skinless chicken, it browns and gets crispy while still staying moist and juicy inside.

 - 4 boneless , skinless Foster Farms Simply Raised chicken breasts